BernhardClemm/non-citizen-voting/README.md

-# non-citizen-voting
- Code for the blog post "Scotland extends voting rights to non-nationals.
+# Code for the blog post "Scotland extends voting rights to non-nationals.
 Which parties might benefit?"

+See the post: Scotland extends voting rights to non-nationals.
+Which parties might benefit?